rodriguez-va/rodriguez-va/README.md

 Hi, I’m Victor Rodriguez (@rodriguez-va), but many friends call me Bix.

-I am a postdoctoral scholar at UC Santa Barbara working string theory, quantum field theory, and quantum gravity.
+I am a postdoctoral scholar at UC Santa Barbara working on string theory, quantum field theory, and quantum gravity.
 Before that I was a postdoc at Princeton University.
 I obtained my PhD in theoretical physics at Harvard University in 2021.